 To avoid filling this article with numbers, I’ll use this as the unit of measure: one heater’s worth of load.

 So how fast can a mobile charger cable recharge a car?
 That depends on the model car, how large its battery is – and, of course, how empty that battery is!
 For example, the Tesla Model S, that has over 400 km range, would take over 18 hours to recharge from empty with this cable.

 Thus, most new plug-in electric vehicles also come with a wall charger, often delivered weeks before the actual vehicle so that you can get a licensed electrician to install it.
 There are four kinds of these chargers:

 Note that some electric vehicles can also use so-called “superchargers” or “DC fast charge” stations.
-These are installed in commercial environments, and require large transformers to generate the huge 100kW power involved (five times more than even the 22kW charger above): these cannot be installed in domestic situations.
+These are installed in commercial environments, and require large transformers to generate the huge 150kW to 500kW power involved: these cannot be installed in domestic situations.

 So at-home wall chargers can be one, three or nine times faster than a normal cable – but of course that’s one, three or nine times the power requirements… The nine-times type uses over 90 Amps – that’s more than many houses!

 So how can a charger charge a car at those high rates, while competing with the house for electricity, to avoid tripping the main house circuit breaker?
 If you’re cooking dinner with the oven, stovetop, microwave and maybe air conditioner on full, there’s not much spare capacity to charge the car as well.
 However, in the middle of the night when the only thing running is probably the fridge and a couple of clocks, there’s plenty of spare capacity.

 So one technique is simply to schedule the charge for when the house power is at its lowest usage: the middle of the night, or the middle of the day if no-one’s home.
 Avoiding the morning and evening busy times will avoid competing with the house power.